 - 10 May 2022

 More controversy over five-letter words in Wordle.
 On 9 May, some users found that the answer was FETUS.
-The NYT claimed that this was coincidental, but the bonkers brigade thought that it was a deliberate attempt to comment on the abortion debate.(more…)
+The NYT claimed that this was coincidental.
+Nevertheless, the bonkers brigade thought that it was a deliberate attempt to comment on the abortion debate.(more…)

 - Spelling Bee